alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

 You need to complete certain tasks to move goods within the [EU](/eu-eea).

 s1.
 [Check if you need a licence](/guide/starting-to-export/export-licences.html) or to follow special rules to export restricted goods from the UK. s2.
-Your courier or freight forwarder will ask you to complete a proforma invoice. s3.
+Your courier or freight forwarder will ask you to complete a proforma invoice.
+Charge VAT if you’d do the same for customers in the UK. s3.
 Attach the proforma invoice (and licence, if you need one) to your consignment.

 ^Some countries may have import rules for certain goods.
 You can check by talking to your importer or reading the [country guide](https://www.gov.uk/government/collections/exporting-country-guides#europe), which includes contact details for local advice.